 INTRODUCE THEM TO YOUR ENTIRE TEAM

-Front desk, opticians, techs, and billing staff all play critical roles in the patient experience.
-Allow students to shadow each role briefly, i.e. spend 30 minutes up front to see the processes for scheduling and check-ins.
+Front desk, opticians, techs, and billing staff all play a role in your patient’s experience.
+Allow students to shadow each role briefly, e.g. spend 30 minutes up front to see the processes for scheduling and check-ins.
 Or have an optician walk them through the basics of frame selection and lens types.
-They’ll get to see how a practice runs, and it builds appreciation for the team dynamic they’ll rely on in their own careers.
+They’ll get to see how a practice really runs, and it builds appreciation for the team dynamic they’ll rely on in their own careers.

 SHARE YOUR PERSONAL PERSPECTIVE